Azure/azureml-examples/cli/jobs/finetuning/standalone/finetuning-job-cliv2-readme.md

 * --resource-group <<resource-group-name>>: Specifies the Azure resource group.
 * --workspace-name <<azureml-workspace-or-project-name>>: Specifies the Azure Machine Learning workspace.
 * --name "ft-maap-llama3-instance-types-1209-01": Specifies the name of the job.

+##### InputData
+Each sample has input data files provided.
+* train.jsonl - This contains training data.
+* validation.jsonl - This contains validation data.

+Note that these files are for demo purposes only.

 Sample Yaml file for generating FineTuningJob using azureml CLIV2